mvolkmann/blog/src/lua.md

 - Drag the game directory onto the Love application icon.
 - If VS Code has been configured property, press cmd-l.
-- TODO: Other options?
+- TODO: What other options are available?

 When comparing the distance between two points to some value, compare the square of the distance.
 This removes the need to use the `math.sqrt` function which can hurt game performance.

-TODO: See lua/love-game/main.lua.
+TODO: See lua/love/love-game/main.lua.

 ## Unorganized Content